 VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

-VictoriaLogs provides the following key features:
+VictoriaLogs provides the following features:

 If you have questions about VictoriaLogs, then read this FAQ.
 Also feel free asking any questions at VictoriaMetrics community Slack chat, you can join it via Slack Inviter.